sugarlabs/musicblocks/guide/README.md

 Tuplets are a collection of notes that get scaled to a specific duration.
 Using tuplets makes it easy to create groups of notes that are not based on a power of 2.
-In the example above, three quarter notes--defined in the *Rhythm* block--are played in the time of a single quarter note.
+In the example above, three quarter notes&mdash;defined in the *Rhythm* block&mdash;are played in the time of a single quarter note.
 The result is three twelfth notes.

 You can mix and match *Rhythm* blocks and *Tuplet* blocks when